-LED Description Cloud Connection LED Solid blue .
+LED Description Cloud Connection LED Solid blue.
 The switch is connected to the cloud server and is set up to be managed by the NETGEAR Insight app.
-Off .
+Off.
 The switch is not connected to the cloud server or is set up to be managed by the local browser interface.
 Power LED Solid green.
 The switch is powered on.
 Solid amber.
 The switch is booting.
 Off.
 Power is not supplied to the switch.
 PoE Max/Fault LED Off.
 Sufficient (more than 7W of) PoE power is available.
-Model GC110P only Solid amber.
+Solid amber.
 Less than 7W of PoE power is available.
-Blinking amber.
+Blinking amber .
 At least once during the previous two minutes, less than 7W of PoE power was available.
+Fan LED Solid green.
+The fan is operating normally.
+Model GC510PP only Solid amber.
+A problem occurred with the fan.